 Our electroencephalogram (EEG) laboratories are located at both the VCU Medical Center and the Hunter Holmes Mcguire Veterans Affairs Medical Center.
 Fellows will spend six months in the EEG lab and another six months in the Epilepsy Monitoring Unit.

-The Department of Neurology offers a one-year vascular neurology fellowship approved by the Accreditation Council for Graduate Medical Education (ACGME).
+The Department of Neurology offers a one-year Vascular and Critical Care Neurology Fellowship approved by the Accreditation Council for Graduate Medical Education (ACGME).
 This comprehensive program provides training in the inpatient and outpatient management of cerebrovascular disorders under the supervision of internationally renowned faculty.

 Fellows can choose between two tracks: